About

 Vision Statement

-To be the premier Department of Defense youth outreach program for raising the interest in learning and improving the knowledge and skills of our nation’s at risk youth so that we may develop a highly educated and skilled American workforce who can meet the advance technological requirements of the Department of Defense.
+To be the premier Department of Defense youth outreach program for raising the interest in learning and improving the knowledge and skills of our nation’s youth so that we may develop a highly educated and skilled American workforce who can meet the advance technological requirements of the Department of Defense.

 Mission Statement